 After fighting the Danes all winter Aethelred died.
-He was only in his twenties.
+He was only in his late twenties or early thirties.
 He was buried at Wimborne and was succeeded by his younger brother Alfred 'the Great'.
 Aethelred had two sons but they were too young to rule.
-The younger son Aethelwold would later rebel against against Alfred's son Edward the Elder for the English throne.
+The younger son Aethelwold would later rebel against Alfred's son Edward the Elder for the English throne. ¹

 After the success at Edington Alfred decided to construct of a series of fortified villages or burhs to help protect Wessex.
 He set up a system that provided Wessex with both a standing army and defence at a local level.

 Alfred the Great died on October 26th and Edward, his son, became king of Wessex.
 Apart from the English people under Danish rule, Alfred had ruled over all the English in the country. ¹

 Aethelstan became King of Wessex and Mercia.
 His coronation took place at Kingston-upon-Thames.
 At this point Aethelstan was not king of all England.
 He had to wait until 927 to become overlord of the other regional rulers.

 Eadred became King of Wessex.
 He followed his brother Edmund who was murdered.
 Edmund left two sons, Eadwig and Edgar, who were both too young to rule.

 Eadwig became the King of England after the death of Eadred, his uncle.

 Swein Fork-Beard and his son Canute sailed from Denmark to attack England.
 Again London defended itself and the Vikings moved elsewhere, taking Wessex, Mercia and Northumbria.